rstyczynski/umc/README.md

 ## Configuration
-To configure UMC for Oracle Middleware, edit etc/umc.cfg to provide required information about home and domain directories.
+To configure UMC for Oracle Middleware, edit umc.conf to provide required information about home and domain directories.
 Note that providing WebLogic domain directory is important, as UMC probes are started from domain directory to bypass a need of authentication.

+Note that confioguration file is stored in /etc (if umc is installed on host) or in ~/.umc.
+You can still use etc/umc.conf from distribution, but it should be done only is quick and dirty aka test installations.

 ```
+vi /etc/umc/umc.conf

+, or

-vi umc/etc/umc.cfg
+vi ~/.umc/umc.conf

 #---------------------------------------------------------------------------------------
 #--- platform location & specific configuration